BenderScript/envoybigbook/cmd/simple-front-proxy/README.md

 In this example of we run a Envoy Proxy on that listens on port 4999 and directs to a server running on port 5000.

- The web server should run as a native application and not inside a container.
-This was a requirements in order to easily debug request issues.
+ The web server runs as a separate container from Envoy so any web server will do as long as it is listening on port 5000.
+This also helped me debug issues and make the example more realistic.

+## Envoy Docker

 Build the envoy container: